philrz/super/docs/formats/zed.md

 ---
-sidebar_position: 1
+weight: 1
-sidebar_label: Data Model
+title: Data Model
 ---

-# Zed Data Model

 Zed data is defined as an ordered sequence of one or more typed data values.
 Each value's type is either a "primitive type", a "complex type", the "type type",